 Should You use Essential Oils?

-While it’s true that to ritualize a spiritual bath, you want to make sure your bathtub is free of all soap and oils, this isn’t true of pure essential oils used for aromatherapy.
+While it’s true that in order to do a spiritual bath, you want to make sure your bathtub is free of all soap and oils, this isn’t true of pure essential oils used for aromatherapy.
 Essential oils are a welcome part of a spiritual bath is you are powerfully and positively moved by scent.

 Lavender is a safe and calming oil that blends well with salt, baking soda, and apple cider vinegar.
 It relaxes both your body and your mind and builds a solid bounty of positive energy in your spirit.

 Spiritual baths are an important part of properly caring for your aura.
-As you ritualize them, you’ll find a more consistent and elevated spiritual energy.
+As you perform rituals, you’ll find a more consistent and elevated spiritual energy.